szermatt/mistty/docs/source/usage.rst

 :kbd:`C-q <right>` sends a right arrow key press to the terminal instead of moving the cursor.

-If that's not enough,

 .. index:: pair: command; mistty-send-key-sequence

+If that's not enough, try out:

+mistty-send-key-sequence : command
-  - :kbd:`C-c C-q`, :kbd:`M-x mistty-send-key-sequence` sends all keys
-    you press to the terminal until you press :kbd:`C-g`.
+  This command sends all keys you press to the terminal until you press :kbd:`C-g`.

+  By default, it is bound to :kbd:`C-c C-q`.

 .. _navigation: